Analysis | Giannis Antetokounmpo had only known progress with the Bucks. Until now.

 As Antetokounmpo processes the first major disappointment of his career and plots his next steps, he will accept responsibility for his own shortcomings against Miami and keep things close to the vest.
 That has always been his way.
 He values accountability, loyalty and discretion, but he is driven, above all else, by a maniacal desire to improve.

+“Hopefully we can learn from this and get better as a team and come back,” Antetokounmpo said after Game 5.
+“Hopefully we can build a culture in Milwaukee that, for many years, we can come out and compete every single year for a championship.”

-Which begs this fundamental question for the Bucks: Is the coach who helped lift Antetokounmpo to MVP heights now holding him back?
+But there’s a fundamental question embedded in that optimistic vision of the Bucks’ future: Is the coach who helped lift Antetokounmpo to MVP heights now holding him back?

 Read more on the NBA: